ThePJB/ssss/README.md

  * Shift click - zoom in (only on some)
  * Ctrl click - zoom out (only on some)

-// you could define a fractal such that its in it if the unit circle is in it or the thing a bit above it is in it

-You can tell that the mandelbrot set, julia set are self referential

-can you sneak a -c into the mandelbrot set to make it more self referential? ie trajectories never go outside

-I should probably start using transformation matrices possible fractals: things you can do to a Vec2 if mandelbrot is // p such that |(((p^2 + p)^2 + p)^2 + p)^2 + ...| <= 2.0
-julia is p such that |(((p2 + p)^2 + p)^2 + ...| <= 2.0
-just snuck in a constant at the start what if we defined a fractal as a dual process of 2 points fighting, ie subtracting (p1^2 - p2^2)^2 + p1)^2 - p2^2 ...

-mandelbrot: z = 0 same as z = c or z = -1, z = 2c same as z = -2c??
-but i expected orbits to stay contained. not sure if my orbits were right

 # TODO
  * font rendering
  * clean up, put on gh